Dneth04/Airline-Management-System/README.md

 3. Import the SQL file for database creation.
 4. Run the application using Apache NetBeans 17.
 5. Explore the comprehensive functionality offered by the Airlines Management System.
+6. Refer the complete DBMS Assignment docs.pdf file for more details about the project.